rzlife/rzlife.github.io/_posts/2024-02-16-SHORT STORIES UPDATES.md

 ---
-title: !!
-SHORT STORIES UPDATE !!
+title: -SHORT STORIES UPDATES-
 layout: post
 ---

-Hi everyone, this is a page where I will post updates for the Short Stories Folder to make it easier for you guys to check :D
+Hi everyone, this is a page where I will post updates for the Short Stories Folder to make it easier for you guys to check ٩(•̤̀ᵕ•̤́๑)

-LAST STORY POSTED ON:
+##LAST STORY POSTED ON:

 16/02/2024

-Story Name:
+##Story Name:

 Underwater